shrilaxmihegde/stock-analysis/README.md

 # Stock Analysis with VBA:
 ## Overview of Project:
-Conducted a stock data analys to help Steve to decide and suggest his Parents to invest in good performing stock ticker.
-We will be using VBA and Excel to perform this analyss
+Conducted a stock data analysis to help Steve to decide and suggest his parents to invest in good performing stock.
+We will be using VBA and Excel to perform this analysis
-During the analysis, one of the goal is to create a VBA script which can process the data faster and reprent the data in formatted way.
+During the analysis,we will loop through the stock data in excel sheets based on user input and find out the starting price, ending price and return.
+Another goal is to create a VBA script which can process the data faster and represent the data in formatted way.

 ### Purpose:
  Enable macro through Excel to access the power of VBA.
 During the VBA scripting used: